vraravam/dotfiles/README.md

 # Background

-This repo was created from the gists that I was using to help others adopt my machine setup.
-It contains the common dotfiles as well as the scripts that I use to share the machine setup.
+This repo is used to backup and easily reimage a new macos system.
+It contains the common dotfiles as well as the scripts that I use as the backup/restore strategy.

 These scripts are idempotent and can run on a vanilla OS as well as once the whole setup has been completed.